nitrictech/docs/docs/reference/python/v0/storage/bucket-file-read.md

 ---
 title: Python - bucket.file.get()
-description: Reference for Nitric's Python library - Get the contents of a file from a bucket.
+description: Reference for Nitric's Python library - Read the contents of a file from a bucket.
 ---

-Get a file from a bucket.
+Read a file from a bucket.

 ```python
 from nitric.resources import bucket